 Taking another approach, lets say you play in a big National League stadium and have a great defense, especially up the middle.
 You salavate at that thought, knowing that your ERA is going to be much, much lower.
 This will obviously make you look better on paper than you are, whereas the previous scenario in the American League would make your ERA look much worse.

 Is this rocket science?
 Is it really that hard for some people who are supposedly smart to figure out?
 Is there any wonder why the greats of the 1980s put up offensive numbers less than the cheaters from the following decade(s)?
-The ability to critically think is so important for anyone in life and by denying arguably the greatest player of the 1980s Hall of Fame membership is pure lunacy, in my opinion.
+The ability to critically think is so important for anyone in life and by denying arguably the greatest player of the 1980s Hall of Fame membership is pure lunacy.

 I’d much rather be Brett, in terms having almost been the greatest player ever at his position than an obvious cheater in the court of public opinion like Barry Bonds.
 When Bonds looks at himself in the mirror each morning, I don’t know how he could see the All-Time Home Run King, without thinking of Hank Aaron.
 In fact, I think it would feel demoralizing to look at yourself and see someone who was living a lie such as the cheaters of the 1990s and into the new millennium.
 Thanks to the new and harsher rules being implemented by MLB, you don’t see the impressive offensive output like you used to.
-It’s more along the lines of the 1980s, although you still get guys like Ryan Braun and Melky Cabrera who inflate their numbers with a little help.
-At least these players are appropriately dealt with now days where nobody in position of authority seemed to care before.
+It had been getting more along the lines of the 1980s, although the 2017 season proved that MLB is possibly now juicing the balls since they aren’t allowing the players to be juiced.

 I Can Relate to Andruw Jones

 An Andruw Jones quote from when Bonds was about to break Aaron’s record: “There’s a lot of people that take steroids and they don’t hit 755 home runs.”